Organised Independents

 The Organised Independents (often abbreviated to OIs) are a grouping within the National Union of Students of the United Kingdom.

 The group is made up of candidates for National Executive Committee posts, all standing on an "independent" label, and their supporters.
 As such, the OIs have been defined as an interest group as opposed to a faction; this originates from the idea that they are apolitical or moderate, either simply as a group of sabbatical officers seeking to support one another, or as proponents of a membership-focused national ideology.
 Commentator Rachel Brooks writes that the OIs also have a "shared concern to minimise the influence of 'the left'," which she defines as centring around the factions AWL, Liberation Left, and NCAFC.

 Ideology

 While individual OIs have a broad range of political views and positions, from soft left to one-nation conservatism, the group as a whole holds a membership-focused ideology.
 The group advocates the NUS being more directly representative of its member SUs, often invoking the motto that 'they work for us'.

 As a result, OI policy positions are often more socially left-wing than factions such as the Labour Students or Union of Jewish Students, but tend to avoid non-education policy areas prioritised by SLN or Liberation Left such as economic or foreign policy.
-An exception to this was on Brexit, which prominent OIs took a strong and embittered stance against, and the group led NUS' campaign for a people's vote.
+An exception to this was on Brexit, which prominent OIs took a strong and embittered stance against, and the group led NUS' campaign for a second referendum.